 Because of the diversity in climates in different geographical locations, storing specific items in traditional storage units may not be a good idea.
-Storage units that are not climate controlled can have various levels of moisture and significant temperature changes, as the weather outdoor fluctuates.
+Storage units that are not climate friendly can have various levels of moisture and significant temperature changes, as the weather outdoor fluctuates.
 Climate controlled storage units provide a safe stable area to store items that are sensitive to changes in temperature and humidity.
 Storage units that are breathable (often referred to as climate friendly) allow the environment inside the unit to equalize with what’s outside.
 This eliminates the condensation inside the unit, which is a major culprit when it comes to the climate control.

-Benefits of climate controlled storage
+Benefits of climate friendly storage

-Often overlooked, there are additional benefits besides the protection from high humidity levels and extreme temperature changes to having a climate controlled storage unit.
+Often overlooked, there are additional benefits besides the protection from high humidity levels and extreme temperature changes to having a climate friendly storage unit.
 Traditional storage units often get stuffy with stale air and need to be aired out occasionally to keep from accumulating odors and the like in the items that are contained in the unit.
-With a climate controlled unit you do not have to worry about doing this because the air quality in these units is much better due to the constant circulation of air in the unit block.
+With a climate friendly unit you do not have to worry about doing this because the air quality in these units is much better due to the constant circulation of air in the unit block.
 Regulation of temperature and humidity levels require systems that have to constantly circulate the air resulting in cleaner air then what you would find in a standard storage unit.

 With climate friendly units like Box-n-Go, the air inside the unit will never get stuffy.
 Nor will the moisture accumulate inside, causing damages to your belongings.